 Q: Where are my recordings stored?

 A: DAR.fm stores your recordings in secure, password-protected areas.
-DAR.fm does not allow sharing.
 Each user must have their own account.

 Q: Does my computer have to remain on to record radio?